Cybercal/Cybercal/README.md

 ## Hi there 👋

-Generally, My name is **程羡鱼**, a developer in EECS. \
+Here is **程羡鱼**, a developer in EECS. \

 ### Bio

 Currently, I’m a Msc student in the Department of Computer Science, University College London.\
-I expect to graduate with master's degree in Sep 2024 from University College London, UK. \
+I expect to graduate with master's degree in Sep 2024 from University College London, UK.

 ### Interests